Ecwid/ecwid-api-docs/includes/_application.md

 # Application

-One of the most important things about applications in Ecwid app market is to know the exact status of it in a specific Ecwid store.
-You can do that using the Applcation endpoint.
+This endpoint allows you to get the status of the app in a specific Ecwid store.
+It's now only identifying the billing state (subscription status) of the application.
+We will be adding more information to this endpoint in the future.

 ## Get application status